 Below you can view three minutes of this film.
 It is just the beginning and the ending.
-This clip was made from a homemade DVD that was made from a old VHS tape.
-After decades of looking for it, I found someone in Canada who had a copy of the film for sale.
+This clip was made from a homemade DVD I bought online.
+The DVD was made from a very poor VHS copy of the film.
+After decades of looking for it, I found someone in Canada who had a DVD of the film for sale.
 I believe it is a later version of the film that was made just for Canada and was re-titled "North of the Yukon."
 It's my understanding that the film was also purchased by Alaskan Airlines for use on longer flights to Alaska.
 In the US the theatrical release was titled "The Legend of Amaluk."
 It played in a number of theaters in a four wall contract release.
 That meant that the theater rented the print for a flat price, and took a chance on selling enough tickets to make a profit.

 The film was made in 1972.
 It was shot on 16mm reversal film and blown-up to 35mm for its theatrical release.
 I was hired to do the negative cutting.
 I was also responsible for preparing the original film for the blow-up to 35MM at Consolidated Film Industries.
 The producer, Jerry Fairbanks, really created a wonderful surprise for me.
 As I was checking out the first 35mm print, all of a sudden I saw my name in the end credits!
 I had ordered the credits, but when I did my name wasn't included, and so you can imagine the thrill of seeing my name on the big silver screen!
 What an honor this was for me, as Jerry Fairbanks is a two-time Academy Award winner.
 If you watch the whole clip you will see my name on the very last title.
 It's my 5 seconds of fame.